rphair/frankenwallet/docs/intro/encryption.md

 The reassurance on this point is the same as for the [chain of software delivery](#repositories): any code to do this would have to be entirely new and therefore reviewed by other code contributors, release managers, and repository maintainers before distributing it even to initial audiences.

 But an even greater reassurance would be what it would do *to the affected files themselves*.
 It is not only human beings that read encrypted LibreOffice documents and 7z archives... they are also routinely read and catalogued into document systems that parse these files, beginning with metadata.
-Anyone working on such a system would see a historically unprecedented apperance of extraneous metadata in all newly created files, and would naturally and urgently question and report it: making even such an unlikely tampering very short-lived before that part of the code would be cut out.
+Anyone working on such a system would see a historically unprecedented appearance of extraneous metadata in all newly created files, and would naturally and urgently question and report it: making even such an unlikely tampering very short-lived before that part of the code would be cut out.

 ### Can the password I enter be "grabbed" from a program by something else on the system? {#system-leaks}